artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. image:: images/reingest_approve2.*
    :align: center
    :width: 80%
-   :alt: Approve AIP reingest in Ingest tab.
+   :alt: Approve AIP re-ingest in Ingest tab.

 5. At the Normalization microservice you will make different choices depending